jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 ## Conclusion

+In conclusion, our exploration on the associations between the Book of Mormon and Isaiah has unearthed fascinating insights that shed light on the intricate tapestry of these scriptures.
+This comprehensive analysis of scriptural cross references, linguistic patterns, and visualizations can provide a nuanced understanding of how Book of Mormon prophets engaged with Isaiah's profound teachings.
+As we grapple with the chronological discrepancy, considering theories such as sole-authorship, we recognize the complexity is inherent in reconciling historical timelines.
+The heavy reliance on specific chapters and verses, as revealed through cross-reference networks and linguistic analyses, attests to the profound influence of Isaiah on the teachings found in the Book of Mormon.
+The network visualizations, particularly the color-coded and widened edges, became invaluable graphics to unravel the interwoven nature between scriptural references, offering a dynamic perspective on the relationships between chapters and verses.
+The created Streamlit Dashboard can further enhance the accessibility of scriptural findings, with the intention of inviting readers to delve deeper into the data analytically and interactively.
+As we conclude, we encourage further exploration into this rich intersection of scriptures, urging both scholars and readers to continue researching textual complexities and contributing to the ongoing discussion about the connections between the Book of Mormon and Isaiah.

 ## Acknowledgements and Ethical Considerations

 All data used was made publicly available.
 The inspiration for this project came from the [OpenBible.info](http://www.openbible.info/labs/cross-references/) and [Medium](https://medium.com/swlh/analyzing-references-in-bibles-verses-using-complex-networks-with-pandas-and-gephi-8a4edc52e7ab).
 Part of the data was downloaded from the [LDS Documentation Project](https://scriptures.nephi.org/), a research organization providing public domain data files on LDS scriptures.
 Rest of the raw data was scraped from [Linguistics Study in the Book of Mormon](http://www.creationismonline.com/Mormons/Mormons.html) and [The Church of Jesus Christ of Latter-day Saints](https://www.churchofjesuschrist.org/).
+I am grateful for these sources and their openness to provide available data for me to complete this project.